 The standard layout may not be sufficient in some scenarios, depending on the number of users/concurrent sessions and data volume.
-The initial hardware system may be unable to handle network throughput, latency, and system availability may be unable to be handled by the hardware initially used.
-In that case, alternative system layouts may be implemented.
+The initial hardware system may be unable to handle network throughput, latency, and system availability.
+In that case, clustered system layouts may provide improved performance.

 One option could be to add additional web instances (in addition to the main instance) that handle separate user groups, e.g. one user group always uses instance number 1, etc.: